HanyangZhong/Hanyangzhong.github.io/index.md

 ## Academic Background

-**<font color='red'>[Highlight]</font> I am looking for postdoctoral research to start in 2025 Fall.
-Contact me if you have any leads!**
+**<font color='red'>[Highlight]</font> I am looking for postdoctoral research opportunities starting in Fall 2026 in robotic manipulation, contact-rich manipulation, robot learning, dexterous robotics, and embodied AI.
+Please feel free to contact me if you have any leads!**

 - **Sep 2021 - June 2022:** University of York (MSc)
-- **Sep 2022 - Now:** University of York (Phd)
+- **Sep 2022 - Sep 2026** University of York (PhD)

-I am currently pursuing a PhD.
-Upon successful PhD completion, I hope to obtain postdoctoral research opportunities in academia or industry.
-My goal is to excel in my doctoral studies to be competitive for quality postdoc positions related to my expertise.
+I am currently pursuing a PhD in Electronic Engineering at the University of York.
+Upon successful completion of my PhD, I hope to continue my research career as a postdoctoral researcher in academia or industry.
+I am particularly interested in positions related to contact-rich robotic manipulation, dexterous hands, tactile/force sensing, imitation learning, multimodal robotic systems, and embodied AI.
 <br>

 ---